MatthewPattell/yii2-image-optimize/README.md

 to the require section of your `composer.json` file.

-**WARNING!** Before use this extension, please visit [ImageOptimazer](https://github.com/psliwa/image-optimizer#supported-optimizers) and install optimizers from list.
+**WARNING!** Before use this extension, please visit [ImageOptimazer](https://github.com/psliwa/image-optimizer#supported-optimizers) and install optimizers from list in accordance with your OS.

 Usage
 -----